How to get Early Entry Offers in Queensland?

 Key dates

 • QUT follows similar timelines to other universities.
 Application deadlines are around late October and early offers are made shortly after.
 Specific dates for the 2025 intake are yet to be confirmed.
-Find out more here.
+Find out more on the University website.

 • Application and requirements: you should notify your school that you would like to be considered for JCU’s early offer program.
 Your school can assist you with a recommendation.
 Submit your school reports and possibly other evidence as documentation, along with the school’s recommendation form.
 List JCU as your first QTAC preference.

-• Exclusions: the following courses are excluded from this program.
+• The following courses are excluded from this program.

 • Bachelor of Dental Surgery